 Well, okay, so “few” might not be the right word.

-Anyway, from the north entrance station, the road hugs the Gardner River and immediately begins to climb.
+From the north entrance station, the road hugs the Gardner River and immediately begins to climb.
 Rather steeply.
 It’s not the most fun road to navigate.
 But the views from the top are fantastic and we sometimes catch a glimpse of bighorn sheep on the cliffs that rise above the road.
 The road also passes the 45th parallel, which is the line of latitude that lies exactly half way between the equator and the North Pole.

 At the top of the hill is Mammoth Campground.
 We’ve stayed here a lot, and there are always plenty of elk wandering through.
-We’ve also seen bears, pronghorn, and deer in the area.
+We’ve also seen bears, pronghorn, bison, and deer in the area.

 Beyond the campground (and up another rather steep section of road) is Mammoth – both the small town and the hot spring.
 Yellowstone is more famous for its geysers, but there are also many hot springs in the park.
 The heat of the water provides the perfect environment for heat-loving thermophilic bacteria to flourish, while the minerals in the water accumulate over thousands of years, contributing to the unique formations at Mammoth.